common-workflow-language/schema_salad/schema_salad/metaschema/salad.md

 ## Document traversal

-To perform document document preprocessing, link validation and schema validation, the document must be traversed starting from the fields or array items of the root object or array and recursively visiting each child item which contains an object or arrays.
+To perform document preprocessing, link validation and schema validation, the document must be traversed starting from the fields or array items of the root object or array and recursively visiting each child item which contains an object or arrays.

 # Document preprocessing